FAQs for PHIL101 (Professor Margolis) —updated May 2025

 These are independent courses.
 You needn't take them in order, and there is no expectation that you will take both.

-Q: What are the course assignments like?
+Q: What are the video assignments like?

-Q: Should I take section 001 or 004?
+Q: Should I take section 001 (in Winter term 1) or 002 (in Winter term 2)?

 Q: Which days are in person?

 Details will be provided on Canvas.
 However, for the Mon/Wed/Fri section (001), approximately two thirds of the course is in person (with in person meetings usually on Wednesday and Friday).
-For the Tue/Thur section (004), approximately one half of the course is in person (with in person meetings usually on Thursday).
+For the Tue/Thur section (002), approximately one half of the course is in person (with in person meetings usually on Thursday).

 Q: What are the course objectives?